-Adamdar/CA spoke with Azhar Dzhandosova, an environmental activist and one of the leaders of the Save Kok-Zhailau movement which has secured the preservation of the famous natural area near Almaty.
-Azhar Dzhandosova spoke about how Ustyurt feels like the cosmos, about the similarities between the cases of Bozjyra and Kok-Zhailau, and how to save Kazakhstan’s nature from destruction.
+Adamdar/CA spoke with Azhar Jandosova, an environmental activist and one of the leaders of the Save Kok-Zhailau movement which has secured the preservation of the famous natural area near Almaty.
+Azhar Jandosova spoke about how Ustyurt feels like the cosmos, about the similarities between the cases of Bozjyra and Kok-Zhailau, and how to save Kazakhstan’s nature from destruction.

 What is Bozjyra for you?

 I was lucky to be there five years ago as part of a Nomad Explorer expedition.
 During my life, I have visited more than 40 countries.
 As an amateur mountain climber, I have seen many natural wonders, but I have never seen a landscape as majestic as Ustyurt’s in any corner of the world.
 There, you truly feel as if you are a small dot on the endless Earth.
 To say that it is beautiful and majestic is not enough.
 You feel as if you’re in the cosmos.

 In your opinion, how appropriate is an attempt to build up and "refine" this place with a "boutique safari hotel"?